, , , , ,

 Despite these great attributes, Porter’s Early Brookpact disappeared from the seed trade.
 Until now!
 We are so happy to bring this tomato back.

-During our research into Porter’s Early Brookpact, we found out that Dr. Porter’s former home and nursery – Honeywood– is now a non-profit heritage property dedicated to preserving his lily and fruit creations.
+And it does the heart good to know that Dr. Porter’s former home and nursery – Honeywood– located by Parkside, SK is now a non-profit heritage property dedicated to preserving his lily and fruit creations.
 Below is a description of Honeywood from the historicplaces.ca website:

 Honeywood Nursery is significant because it is one of the few remaining early-20th century nurseries in Saskatchewan.
 From its small beginnings, Honeywood grew by the mid-1980s, to become a 32-hectare operation.
 The nursery’s extensive mail-order business supplied a wide range of quality hardy plant material to families across Saskatchewan.
 The nursery also supplied trees and plants that were used to grow fruits and vegetables, an important source of food for many farm families.
 During its 65 years in operation, Honeywood produced plants, bulbs and saplings which beautified farmyards and gardens across Saskatchewan, Canada and around the world.